AndrewVKerr2001/Examples/README.md

 # Examples
 A repository with a collection of C/C++ projects that I made during my college courses.
 Imported from my laptop much later down the line.
-These projects are listed in chronological order.
+This repository does __not__ represent all of the projects that I have done in my college courses, some projects may have been lost during computer transfers or left & lost on the college campus computer network after my graduation.
+Some projects may be recreated as I get time to work on them so that this can become a more complete repository and reflection of my programming capabilities and style.

 ## CompSci1
 ### Name: Computer Science 1